 Presented by Professor Lena Foltz-Pendarvis

-Professor Lena Foltz-Pendarvis is an independent lecturer on a variety of historical topics, ranging from ancient to recent and, shockingly, to events that have not yet happened.
+Professor Lena Foltz-Pendarvis is an independent lecturer on a variety of history topics – ancient, recent, and shockingly, events that have yet to happen.
 Equally at home on a dig site, in a lecture hall or on the deck of an airship, Foltz-Pendarvis travels the world in search of new discoveries and knowledge.
 She delves into her extensive trove of interesting facts to enlighten and entertain audiences from London to Sydney and from Tokyo to New York.
-Just don’t ask her to spend time with statues–she’s got some weird phobia of them.
+Just don’t ask her to examine any statuary…..she has a strange aversion to them.